Skip to main content

 Fill in your name, email, you'll need a picture of your pilot certificate and any required details, then review your selection before confirming.

-Tell us about your aircraft and type rating goals.
-One of our type-rated instructors will design a custom prep program for your transition.
+Tell us about your aircraft and type rating timeline.
+A type-rated instructor will design a custom prep plan based on your proficiency level—whether that's 6 hours of focused refinement or 12 hours of complete preparation.

 Jet Transition Training